 Krukenberg tumor is a metastatic disease to the ovaries composed of mucin-rich signet-ring cells.
 The most common primary site for this tumor is the stomach.
 These tumors spread most likely through the lymphatic channels.
 Diagnosis of Krukenberg tumor involves careful radiological evaluation of gastrointestinal and other potential sites.
 With a known primary tumor, CA-125 levels can help with early detection of ovarian metastasis as well assist with prognosis and monitoring of this disease.
 Currently, no established treatment is available with extremely poor prognosis for this tumor.

-The diagnosis and management of krukenberg tumor is complex and should involve a multidisciplinary team that includes hospice, palliative care nurse, pain specialist, oncologist, surgeon, pathologist, and radiologist.
+The diagnosis and management of krukenberg tumor is complex and should involve an interprofessional team that includes hospice, palliative care nurse, pain specialist, oncologist, surgeon, pathologist, and radiologist.
 In all cases, this is metastatic disease and the patients are frail and debilitated.
 Aggressive surgery is not recommended as it does not extend life span.
 Most patients may benefit from hospice care and pain control.
 The majority of patients are dead within 12-24 months with or without treatment. (level V)

 |||The pathogenesis, diagnosis, and management of metastatic tumors to the ovary: a comprehensive review., Kubeček O,Laco J,Špaček J,Petera J,Kopecký J,Kubečková A,Filip S,, Clinical & experimental metastasis, 2017 Jun [PubMed PMID: 28730323]|